Jim-JMCD/syncBKUP/README.md

 The format requirements of the source file are:
 * Any line that starts with *'#'* is ignored.
 * Any line where the first character is *'.'* (full stop) will terminate all backup processing.
-Any directories listed after that line will not be processed.
 * Blanks lines and leading spaces on lines are permitted.
-* Only lines that only contain a single valid non-empty directory will be processed, <ins>any additional material on a line will cause the line not to be processed</ins>.
+* Only lines that contain a single valid non-empty directory will be processed, <ins>any additional material on a line will cause the line not to be processed</ins>.

 **Mount Point Check** A safety check to prevent the potential of the root and other filesystems filling up.

-Traditionally */mnt* is where temporary external devices and network shares are attached, with each device having its own directory.
-To attach (aka mount) a device a pre-existing directory (aka mount point) must exist.
-Anything that copies data to the mount point without an attached device will run as normal and <ins>could fill up the filesystem</ins>.
-When the mount point has an attached storage device, the directories and files that were previously written to it remain hidden and are using up space.
+Traditionally */mnt* is where temporary external devices and network shares are attached.
+Prior to  attaching  (aka mounting) a device a directory (aka mount point) must exist.
+Anything that copies data to that mount point direcotry without an attached device will run as normal and <ins>could fill up the filesystem</ins>.
+When the mount point has an attached storage device, any data that was previously written to it remains and it is hidden and using up storage capacity.

 * The scope of mount point check is the first three directories of the destination path, example **-d /mnt/USB/SG2TB/bkups/2025** the directories **/mnt**, **/mnt/USB** and **/mnt/USB/SG2TB** will be checked.
 The mount point check will fail if none of those directories contain a mounted device and backups will not proceed.
 * Symbolic links to mount points are often used to create a convenient reference to storage devices.
 If the symbolic link is straight forward, it will pass the mount point check if it has an attached storage device.
-With symbolic links there are no guarantees, it pays to manually verify, use the
+With symbolic links there are no guarantees, it pays to manually verify what is mounted.
 * Manual verification is always best, run the **df -Th** command.
 * Special case: In a MSYS2 environment the mount point check is disabled.